-A great site to reference is usa.gov and its list of common types of fraud.
+This can lead you to forums and reports from victims and show you if the company or person contacting you is fraudulent.
+A great website to reference is usa.gov and its list of common types of fraud.

-Yes, you have to be vigilant about protecting your personal information, but you don't have to live in a bubble under the sea to do so.
 Using the information above is a great step.
-As a network security company, we unfortunately see companies and individuals fall into these traps far too often.
+As a managed IT services provider, we unfortunately see companies and individuals alike fall for phishing traps too often.